 (4): Press this button to reduce background noise.
-Note that the double-D symbol will appear on the display.
+The double-D symbol will appear on the display.

 Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.